Register for Classes

 - Set up a payment plan if you’re not using financial aid or if you haven't completed your FAFSA application.

 Before you can register for classes, you must complete placement testing or receive an exemption.
 Click HERE to learn about the Testing Center.

-Once eligible to register for classes, you will receive information from Advising on how to sign up for a New Student Registration Day, where you will meet with an advisor and register for your classes.
-New Student appointments will begin in December.
+Once eligible to register for classes, you will receive information from Advising on how to sign up for your classes.

 You will also be invited to view the New Student Orientation online to continue your introduction to Bristol.
 Learn more about orientation.

 If you are a student at another college or university and want to earn credits to transfer to your home institution, you are a guest student.
 Learn more on the Guest Students page.